a soccer goalie's glove laying on a soccer field

 It’s frustrating—and expensive.

-When quality youth goalie gloves can cost $50 to $80, constantly replacing them feels like throwing money away.
+While quality youth goalie gloves can cost around $50 to $80, constantly replacing them feels like throwing money away.
 But here’s the reality most people don’t tell you:

 You don’t need expensive gloves—you need the right budget gloves.